Most Effective Products

 Treatment

-Step 1 - Prepare and Mix the Diquat
+Step 1: Prepare and Mix the Diquat

 Mixing Diquat into Sprayer

-Before mixing and application, you will need to calculate the size of the water body you wish to treat to determine how much Diquat you will need.
 For water bodies, the measurement is usually done by calculating the acreage or acre-foot.
-To do this, measure the length, width, and average depth of the water body in feet then divide by 43,560 (Length (ft) x Width (ft) x Average Depth (ft) / 43,560 = Acre-feet).
+To do this, measure the length, width, and average depth of the water body in feet, then divide by 43,560 (Length (ft) x Width (ft) x Average Depth (ft) / 43,560 = Acre-feet).

 Diquat should be mixed at a rate of 1 to 2 pints of Diquat per 15 gallons of water per acre.

-Step 2 - Apply Diquat to target Pond Weeds
+Step 2: Apply Diquat to target Pond Weeds

 Application of aquatic herbicide

-Once the Diquat is well-mixed.
-Depending on the targeted weed and the water’s depth, you can spray the herbicide over the water along the shoreline, spot treat emerged weeds or broadcast spray over the water’s surface.
+Once the Diquat is well-mixed, depending on the targeted weed and the water’s depth, you can spray the herbicide over the water along the shoreline, spot-treat emerged weeds, or broadcast spray over the water’s surface.

-Some weeds are best treated with a granular herbicide like Cutrine Plus when weeds are submerged as blankets under the water surface, in deep areas of the pond, or in ponds with flowing water.
-These heavier granules can be applied with a hand spreader and will sink directly onto the weed beds.
+Some weeds are best treated with a granular herbicide like Cutrine Plus when weeds are submerged as blankets under the water surface, in deep areas of the pond, or ponds with flowing water.
+These heavier granules can be applied with a hand spreader and sink directly onto the weed beds.

 Treat 1/3 of pond at a time

-Step 4 - Use Vision Pond Dye
+Step 4: Use Vision Pond Dye

 Vision pond dye being poured into pond